The feedback process

 However, we recognise there may be occasions where you have concerns at the time care is being delivered and if so, we would encourage you to speak to the person or team responsible for your treatment, or the treatment of someone you care about.
 This would be for example the nurse in charge of a ward, the Senior Charge Nurse.

-If you are unable to do this or remain unhappy with the outcome, you can raise a complaint via the Patient Relations Team.
+If you are unable to do this or remain unhappy with the outcome, you can raise a complaint via the Patient Experience Team.
 This Team can support you to raise a complaint in line with the Complaint Handling Procedure.
 More information can be found on NHS Fife’s Complaints Information Leaflet.

 We can provide an opportunity for you to help us develop and improve our services based on your experience.
 If you would like to support future work, please visit Community Involvement pages.